ritesh0402/netflix-nextjs-clone/README.md

 Next.js has built-in TypeScript declarations, so we'll get autocompletion for Next.js' modules straight away.

 A `type-check` script is also added to `package.json`, which runs TypeScript's `tsc` CLI in `noEmit` mode to run type-checking separately.
 You can then include this, for example, in your `test` scripts.

-Creating NextJS App

-Step 1: Create your project
-Start by creating a new Next.js project if you don’t have one set up already.
-The most common approach is to use Create Next App.

-Command:
-npx create-next-app netflix-nextjs-clone --example with-typescript cd netflix-nextjs-clone

-Step 2: Install Tailwind CSS
-Install tailwindcss and its peer dependencies via npm, and then run the init command to generate both tailwind.config.js and postcss.config.js.

-Command:
-npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p

-Step 3: Configure your template paths
-Add the paths to all of your template files in your tailwind.config.js file.

-Code:
-/** @type {import('tailwindcss').Config} \*/
-module.exports = {
-content: [
-"./app/**/_.{js,ts,jsx,tsx,mdx}",
-"./pages/\*\*/_.{js,ts,jsx,tsx,mdx}",
-"./components/\*_/_.{js,ts,jsx,tsx,mdx}",

-    // Or if using `src` directory:
-    "./src/**/*.{js,ts,jsx,tsx,mdx}",

-],
-theme: {
-extend: {},
-},
-plugins: [],
-}

-Step 4: Add the Tailwind directives to your CSS
-Add the @tailwind directives for each of Tailwind’s layers to your globals.css file.

-Code:
-@tailwind base;
-@tailwind components;
-@tailwind utilities;

-Step 5: Start your build process
-Run your build process with npm run dev.

-Command:
-npm run dev